namanmodani/PyDodger/dev-notes.md

 - Altered and randomized the speeds of the objects in the game room to make the game more fun-to-play.

 ### Session 8

 - Added more comments to improve code readability.
 - Appended a background to the game to induce realism, depicting the universe.
 This explains the zero gravity objects.
-- Improved processing of the game by refactoring rusty blocks of code.
-Improved runtime.
+- Improved processing of the game by refactoring rusty blocks of code, and thereby runtime.